Charles and Ray Eames

-Charles Eames (Charles Eames, Jr) and Ray Eames (Ray-Bernice Eames) were an American married couple of industrial designers who made significant historical contributions to the development of modern architecture and furniture through the work of the Eames Office.
+Charles Eames Jr. and Ray-Bernice Eames, an American married couple of industrial designers, made significant historical contributions to the development of modern architecture and furniture through the work of the Eames Office.
 They also worked in the fields of industrial and graphic design, fine art, and film.
 Charles was the public face of the Eames Office, but Ray and Charles worked together as creative partners and employed a diverse creative staff.
-Among their most recognized designs is the Eames Lounge Chair and the Eames Dining Chair.
+Among their most recognized designs are the Eames Lounge Chair, Eames Fiberglass Armchair, and the Eames Aluminum Group.

 Background

-Charles Eames secured an architecture scholarship at Washington University, but his devotion to the practices of Frank Lloyd Wright caused issues with his tutors and he left after just two years of study.
+Charles Eames secured an architecture scholarship at Washington University, but his devotion to the practices of Frank Lloyd Wright caused issues with his tutors and he left after two years of study.

-He met Ray Kaiser at Cranbrook Academy of Art in 1940.
+He met Ray Kaiser at the Cranbrook Academy of Art in 1940.
 Charles arrived at the school on an industrial design fellowship as recommended by Eliel Saarinen, but soon became an instructor.
 Ray enrolled in various courses to expand upon her previous education in abstract painting in New York City under the guidance of Hans Hofmann.
 Charles entered into a furniture competition—with his “best friend” Eero Saarinen—hosted by the Museum of Modern Art.
 Eames and Saarinen's goal was to mold a single piece of plywood into a chair; the Organic Chair was born out of this attempt.
+Ray stepped in to help with the graphic design for their entry.
 The chair won first prize, but its form was unable to be successfully mass-produced.
 Eames and Saarinen considered it a failure, as the tooling for molding a chair from a single piece of wood had not yet been invented.
-Ray stepped in to help with the graphic design for their entry.

 Eames divorced his first wife Catherine Woermann, and he and Ray married in June 1941.
 Their honeymoon was a road trip to relocate to Los Angeles.

-Their first home, after staying in a hotel for a few weeks, was Neutra's Strathmore Apartments in the Westwood neighborhood.
+Their first home, after staying in a hotel for a few weeks, was Richard Neutra's Strathmore Apartments in the Westwood neighborhood.
 Charles and Ray began creating tooling and molding plywood into chairs in the second bedroom of the apartment, eventually finding more adequate work spaces in Venice.

 The Eames Office

 The design office of Charles and Ray Eames functioned for more than four decades (1943–1988) in the former Bay Cities Garage at 901 Abbot Kinney Boulevard in Venice, Los Angeles, California.

 The Eameses worked approximately 13-hour days, six or seven days a week, and directed the work of a team of collaborators.
 Through the years, its staff included many notable designers: Gregory Ain (who was Chief Engineer for the Eameses during World War II), Don Albinson, Harry Bertoia, Annette Del Zoppo, Peter Jon Pearce, and Deborah Sussman.

-The Eameses believed in "learning by doing"- before introducing a new idea at the Eames Office, Charles and Ray explored needs and constraints of the idea extensively.
+The Eameses believed in "learning by doing"; before introducing a new idea at the Eames Office, Charles and Ray extensively explored needs and constraints of the idea.